Areeba0684/-Task/README.md

 # -Task
-in this task we will practice collaboration work
+In this task we practiced collaboration work.